learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 conceptual questions.

 For this reason, instructors may steer you towards resources, rather than answer your questions directly.
-We aren’t avoiding the question, we want to see if you can read documentation and master google-fu.
+We aren’t avoiding the question; we want to see if you can read documentation and master Google-fu.
 These are the skills you will need in your first job!